Digital Advisor is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 While not the most powerful, the Logitech Z523 has the widest frequency range (35 Hz –20 kHz).
 You can feel the deep bass when listening to any audio you can throw at this speaker.

-If you're interested in wireless connectivity to your devices, the Bluetooth add on is available here - but is more expensive (yet still under $100!).
+If you're interested in wireless connectivity to your devices, - but is more expensive (yet still under $100!).

 The front satellites have the piano-black finish and a matte finish on the sides.
 The right satellite speaker has volume control that serves as a power switch, as well.
 The volume knob is an orange LED that tells you that the speakers are on.
 Just below the volume knob is the bass control that allows you to pump out that deep bass whenever you feel like it.